Basics:

 Requirements: MBA or significant experience in your field

-Catalant is a marketplace for skilled freelancers in nearly any job category, from accounting to tech.
+Catalant is a marketplace for skilled freelance consultants in nearly any job category, from accounting to tech.
 The site uses software to help companies describe what skills they need.
 It then uses the same technology to search through its database of 80,000 registered freelance experts to find the right experts for the job.

 How it works

 Freelancers sign up and upload a resume.
 They’re then asked to get more specific about skills and experience to boost the chance of finding a project.
-You are also encouraged to create a “service offer,” with a price range.

 What’s a service offer?